The linkage class of a grade three complete intersection: Introduction

-Work of Buchweitz and Herzog show that this is remedied if one restricts to the smaller class of \emph{licci} ideals, i.e. those in the linkage class of a complete intersection.
-The equivalence classes up to deformation are called \emph{Herzog classes}, and each class admits a generic example that specializes to all members of that class.
+As the consequence of results in \cite{Buchweitz81} and \cite{Herzog80}, at least in the setting of power series rings over a field, this is remedied if one restricts to the smaller class of \emph{licci} ideals.
+These are the ideals in the linkage class of a complete intersection.
+The equivalence classes defined by $\approx$ are called \emph{Herzog classes}, and each class admits a generic example that specializes to all members of that class.
 These generic examples may be viewed as structure theorems for their respective families.
-In retrospect, the success in analyzing grade 2 perfect ideals stems from the fact that all such ideals are licci, but this does not hold for $c \geq 3$ (e.g. the explicit ideals mentioned above are not licci).
+In retrospect, the success in analyzing grade 2 perfect ideals can be explained by the fact that all such ideals are licci, but this does not hold for $c \geq 3$ (e.g. the explicit ideals mentioned above are not licci).

 Although the existence of structure theorems for licci ideals is guaranteed by this theory, explicit descriptions of Herzog classes and their generic examples have not been computed except in a few special cases.
 For $c=3$, the pioneering breakthrough was a structure theorem for Gorenstein ideals given by Buchsbaum and Eisenbud in \cite{Buchsbaum-Eisenbud77}.
 Using linkage, they were also able to deduce a structure theorem for almost complete intersections.
 This program was carried out further in \cite{Brown87} and \cite{Sanchez89}, where structure theorems for ideals directly linked to almost complete intersections were given.